Illuminator-team/Illuminator/readme.md

    ```
    [TODO: This suggest that all Pi's need a user with the name 'illuminator']

-6. Run the `build_runshfile.py` file in the configuration directory on *master* to generate a run.sh.
+6. Run the `build_runshfile.py` file in the configuration directory on *master* to generate a run.sh script.
 Give the appropiate yaml file for the model as input:

    ```shell
    python3 build_runshfile.py <path_to_yaml_file>